 Summer is when Malta comes into its own.
-The city fills with students from across Europe and beyond, the harbour bars open up, the boat trips run daily, and the rooftop terrace at Maltalingua becomes the place to be in the evenings.
+The town fills with students from across Europe and beyond, the harbour bars open up, the boat trips run daily, and the rooftop terrace at Maltalingua becomes the place to be in the evenings.
 If you’re thinking about a summer english school Malta 2026, here’s what the experience actually looks like.

 What Makes Summer Different